 Double Spot – Not a snooker or pool word.
 This is where the train is longer than the platform, and it stops twice to let passengers from every carriage “deboard”.

-Dorm Car – Superliner sleeper car.
+Dorm Car – Superliner car which is half used for staff accommodation (lower deck) and connects to baggage car.
 This isn’t Hogwarts though.

 Family Room – 4 bedded room suitable for two adults and two children on lower deck of sleeper car with lots of space, but no en suite.